 Assignments as guest conductor, choral adjudicator and clinician engage him both in Canada and internationally (including a four year sequence as choral adjudicator at the Llangollen Eisteddfod in Wales).

 An Associate Composer of the Canadian Music Centre, Enns has produced a significant body of compositions ranging from vocal and instrumental solo works to major works for full choral/orchestral forces.
 In 2007 he was named the International Winner of the Polyphonus choral composition competition, sponsored by the Esoterics Chamber Choir of Seattle, Washington.
 His Nocturne, commissioned by the Guelph Spring Festival in 2005, was nominated as JUNO Classical Composition of the Year in 2010.
-His I Saw Eternity is the title track on the 2013 JUNO nominated CD, I Saw Eternity (Naxos), by the Elora Festival Singers (nominated as Classical Album of the Year: Vocal or Choral Performance).
+His I Saw Eternity is the title track on the eponymous 2013 JUNO nominated CD by the Elora Festival Singers on the Naxos label (nominated as Classical Album of the Year: Vocal or Choral Performance).

-Recent premieres of commissioned works include I will lift up mine eyes for the Toronto Mendelssohn Choir (2016), Aperi, Domine, os meum for ChAPW in Warsaw, Poland (at the Warsaw Filharmonia, October 2015) and There is a River for the 2015 national RCCO convention in Winnipeg, Manitoba.
+Recent premieres of significant commissioned works include Waking for the Golden Gate Men’s Chorus, San Francisco (2019); the 25-minute work, This Thirsty Land, for choir, strings and oboe for the University of Guelph choirs, Guelph Ontario (2018); I will lift up mine eyes for the Toronto Mendelssohn Choir (2016); Aperi, Domine, os meum for ChAPW, Warsaw Poland (at the Warsaw Filharmonia, October 2015); and There is a River the national RCCO convention, Winnipeg Manitoba (2015).

-Recordings dedicated solely to Enns’s music include the 2006 CD NorthWord, by the Elora Festival Singers on the Canadian Music Centre Centrediscs label, and the 2007 CD Hammer and Wind, featuring his instrumental chamber works, and works for vocal solo.
+Recordings dedicated solely to Enns’s music include the 2006 CD NorthWord, by the Elora Festival Singers on the Canadian Music Centre Centrediscs label, and the 2007 CD Hammer and Wind, featuring instrumental chamber and vocal solo works.
 Further information about these and the DaCapo Cds, along with sound samples, can be found on this site under the Recordings heading.
+His choral music appears on the commercial recordings of numerous choirs, including those of the Canadian Chamber Choir, the Winnipeg Singers, the Toronto Children's Chorus, San Francisco's Golden Gate Men's Chorus, and some dozen or more others.
+His 20-minute Vanishing Point for Organ and saxophone is recorded on the eponymous 2016 CD by Allen Harrington (saxophone) and Lottie Enns-Braun (organ) on the Ravello label.

 His music is published by Boosey & Hawkes, E.C.
-Schirmer, Gordon V Thompson/Warner Chappell, Gentry, Kelman Hall , Cypress Choral Music and other publishers.
-Much of his music is available for self-print on his personal Monarda Music label.
+Schirmer, Galaxy Music, Gordon V Thompson/Warner Chappell, Gentry, Kelman Hall , Cypress Choral Music and other publishers.
+Much of his unpublished music is available for self-print on his personal Monarda Music label.